Veivel/ChromaAnvils/README.md

 **Named colors**: black, dark_blue, dark_green, dark_aqua, dark_red, dark_purple, gold, gray, dark_gray, blue, green, aqua, red, light_purple, yellow, or white.

+You can also use the [MiniMessage Viewer](https://webui.advntr.dev/) to "generate" the styling so that you dont have to fiddle with the tags

 | Tag                                            | Example                                                                     | Description                                                                                                                                   |
 |------------------------------------------------|-----------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------|
 | ```<named color>``` ```<hex color>```          | ```<dark_red>``` ```<#ff0000```                                             | Changes the color for next part of the text                                                                                                   |